 Myoko Resort Guide

-The main areas to ski - Akakura Onsen and Akakura Kanko are situated side by side, and are linked.
+The main areas to ski - Akakura Onsen and Akakura Kanko - are situated side by side and are linked.
 Akakura Onsen is best suited to beginners and intermediates, and Akakura Kanko offers more challenging terrain.
-Suginohara and Ikenotaira are a short shuttle bus ride away, and included on the main resort lift pass.
+Suginohara and Ikenotaira are a short shuttle bus ride away and are included on the main resort lift pass.
 Suginohara has a lovely long 8.5km run, from which you can catch views of Lake Nojiri.
 Ikenotaira offers wide, gentle slopes, and a great freestyle park.
 Seki Onsen is a separate resort in the Myoko range and not included in the lift pass, but it is definitely worth a visit.

 Local ski schools offer lessons in English, and it is also possible to hire guides for backcountry or off-piste tours.